Khaled-Mahmmoud/MyCompetitiveProgramming/Number Theory/Modular Arithmetic Problems/M _ Discrete logarithm.md

-/*
-Discrete logarithm
+# Discrete logarithm

 Given three integers a, b and m.
 Find an integer k such that a^k = b (mod m) then k is discrete logarithm of m where a and m are relatively prime.
 If it is not possible for any k to satisfy this relation, print -1

 Input: 2 3 5
 Output: 3

-Explanation:
-a = 2, b = 3, m = 5

 The value which satisfies the above equation is 3, because

 => 23 = 2 * 2 * 2 = 8

 => 23 (mod 5) = 8 (mod 5)

 => 3

 which is equal to b i.e., 3

-Input: 3 7 11
-Output: -1

 A Naive approach is to run a loop from 0 to m to cover all possible values of k and check for which value of k the above relation satisfies.
 If all the values of k exhausted, print -1.
 Time complexity of thuis approach is O(m)